 We’ll break down how the Puffy performed across many practical tests and let you know just who this mattress is and isn’t best suited for, based on a number of factors like sleeping position, body type, and other preferences.

-The Puffy Mattress is a medium-feel memory foam mattress.
+The Puffy Mattress is an all-foam mattress with a medium feel.

 The Puffy provides enough edge support and motion isolation to make it a good choice for couples.
 However, when it comes to sex, some might find its lack of bounce and potential difficulty moving around on the mattress a drawback.

-When you add in the small bonus features like a stain-resistant removable and machine-washable cover, a lifetime warranty with free replacement for defective mattresses, free delivery, good customer service, and a risk-free 101-night trial, The Puffy is an entry-level foam mattress that is well worth considering.
+When you add in the small bonus features like a stain-resistant removable and machine-washable cover, a lifetime warranty, free delivery, good customer service, and a risk-free 101-night trial, The Puffy is an entry-level foam mattress that is well worth considering.

 - Those who like the “hug” of a memory foam mattress